 Reasons Married Couples Keep Their Finances Separate

-Still, I’ve noticed that keeping finances separate seems to be a trendy thing to do these days.
-I can understand why retired widow and widowers who remarry may decide to keep things separate.
-Afterall, these people are bringing a lifetime worth of savings to the marriage – a savings that they accumulated with another person.
-There are often times adult children involved, and it is simpler to keep their finances separate so that each individual’s children receives their “proper” inheritance.
+Of course, there are exceptions.
+I can understand why retired widowers who get remarried may decide to keep things separate.
+After all, these people are bringing an entire lifetime’s worth of savings to the marriage – a savings that they accumulated with another person.
+In these situations, there are often adult children involved as well.
+I can totally see how it may be simpler to keep their finances separate so that those children receive their “proper” inheritance.

 1) My spouse/fiance has a lot of premarital debt.

 So, your future spouse racked up a lot of debt before you got married?
 Maybe they went on wild spending sprees with their credit cards.
 Perhaps they financed a brand new $60,000 car that they can’t afford.
 Whatever the case, they’re bringing a lot of financial baggage to the marriage.

 But guess what…you should know all of this ahead of time.
 For realsies, I don’t blame you for finding this type of behavior troublesome.
 I really don’t.
 But if it’s so bad that you’d prefer to keep separate finances, you should probably be reconsidering marriage in the first place.